Organic vs Biodynamic – what does it all mean?

 As mentioned above, there are a variety of different organisations that can give organic accreditations.
 These include the Soil Association, OF&G Organic, and DEFRA.
 This means that farms will be periodically inspected to see whether they are up to the control body’s standard of ‘organic’.

 Each body’s standard is different, however.
 For example, the Soil Association is known for their particularly high standards.
 While the routine use of antibiotics is not allowed under the EU Organic Regulation, they go further, and explicitly restrict any use of antibiotics.
 This is extremely important due to the increased threat of human resistance to antibiotics, which put pressure on health care systems.
-The Soil Association therefore takes a harder line on the preservation of wildlife habitats than many of the other accreditations.
+The Soil Association also takes a harder line on the preservation of wildlife habitats than many of the other accreditations.
 Furthermore, the Soil Association not only certifies food and farming, but also textiles and health and beauty products.
 In contrast, the Organic Food Federation focuses more on organic processed products, such as bakery, confectionery, and preserves.

 Why is organic farming important?